Section A: Road Test, General Guidelines

 - If an accident occurs involving any property damage or personal injury.

-- If any dangerous driving error is committed, such as: a) when a near accident is prevented only because of evasive driving action on the part of the other drivers; b) the examiner is forced to grab the wheel or pull the emergency brake to avoid an accident; or c) the applicant drives into or stalls the vehicle in any location which might be dangerous (for example, driving over a sidewalk where there might be an unseen pedestrian or stalling the vehicle on a railroad track or in an intersection).
+- If any dangerous driving error is committed, such as: a) when a near accident is prevented only because of evasive driving action on the part of the other drivers; b) the examiner is forced to grab the wheel or pull the emergency brake to avoid an accident; or c) the applicant drives into or stalls the vehicle in any location that might be dangerous (for example, driving over a sidewalk where there might be an unseen pedestrian or stalling the vehicle on a railroad track or in an intersection).

-- If the applicant commits any of the following traffic violations: a) passes another car on a blind curve, on the crest of a grade or any no passing zone; b) makes a turn from the wrong lane under traffic conditions that make such action dangerous; c) excessive speeding (15 miles or more over the posted speed limit); or d) running any red light or stop sign.
+- If the applicant commits any of the following traffic violations: a) passes another car on a blind curve, on the crest of a grade or any no-passing zone; b) makes a turn from the wrong lane under traffic conditions that make such action dangerous; c) excessive speeding (15 miles or more over the posted speed limit); or d) running any red light or stop sign.

 - If the applicant offers the examiner a bribe.